 Use click tracking together with conversion path analysis to better understand how users are moving through your website.
 This allows you to map out the steps users take before taking a definitive action like making a purchase, subscribing to a newsletter, or completing any other conversion goals.
 Setting up clear paths helps identify whether users are following the expected journey or if they are dropping off at certain stages.

-Combining Heatmaps and Click Tracking
+Combining Heatmaps and Interactive Clicks

 Informing A/B Testing with Combined Data